imizicyber/imizicyber/README.md

 ---

 We are an offensive security consultancy based in **Kigali, Rwanda**.
 Our consultants hold **OSCP, OSCP+, and PNPT** certifications and have presented research at **BlackHat Europe**.
-We bring red team experience from European and African banking institutions including Danske Bank, ABSA Group, and Capitec.
+We bring red team and panetration testing experience from elite European and African banking institutions.

 ### Services